Radio Luxembourg: Atlantic 252

 In 1989, Radio Luxembourg's parent company RTL Group teamed up with Raidió Teilifís Éireann to create Atlantic 252, an English-language pop music station on longwave, based in Ireland and with advertising content aimed at a UK audience.
 Initially this only broadcast until 7 pm and ended with an announcement specifically encouraging listeners to switch to Radio Luxembourg on 1440 kHz medium wave.
 Atlantic 252 switched to 24-hour broadcasts around the time that Radio Luxembourg shut down its medium wave broadcasts.
-Atlantic 252 closed down in 2002 and the long wave frequency is now used for RTÉ Radio 1.
+Atlantic 252 closed down in 2002 and the long wave frequency was then used for RTÉ Radio 1 until April 2023 with the mast being demolished in July 2023.
 Presenters common to both Atlantic 252 and Radio Luxembourg include Jeff Graham, Cass Jones and Sandy Beech.
 The voice of Henry Owens was also heard on promotions for both stations in the early 1990s.